DC23-Paint-Drying/DC23_Paint_Drying/README.md

 Converting DOCX files to PDF requires LibreOffice: https://www.libreoffice.org/download/download-libreoffice/

+LIBREOFFICE environmental variable should be set to LibreOffice soffice/soffice.exe path in order to use PDF conversion.

 # Setting mail
 Mail sending needs to have set the environmental variables: COMPANY_MAIL and PASSWORD.